Job Search Strategies

 Need help finding someone to interview?

-Start by checking in with your network - this includes your professors, advisors, colleagues, classmates, family, and friends.
-You never know where you may find a connection.
+Start by checking in with your network - this includes your professors, student success

 An informational interview is an opportunity for you to learn directly from professionals about their experience in a specific career.